bcgov/openshift-launchpad/README.md

 - The server container exposes port 5000 and can be viewed by visiting http://localhost:5000
 - The database container exposes port 5432 and can be viewed by using pgAdmin.

-## CI/CD

-- The application uses Github Workflows to run CI/CD pipelines.
-For more information checkout the [Github Actions Readme](.github/workflows/README.md)

 ## Contributing

 If you intended to make changes to this boilerplate, you will want to use one of the following workflows.

-### Backend/Deployment Changes

-If you would like to update any of the Python and/or deployment code, you can treat this repo like any other.
-Simply clone the repo, make a branch for your changes, and open a PR for review against the `master` branch.

 ## License